liufangbaishikele/Soybean_rhizosphere_microbiome/2018_fungicide/Seed_treatment/ITS/PNA_design_doc.md

+## ITS2 sequencing PNA design for soybean

+---

-## As our endosphere and seed ITS sequencing got high percentage of Glycine max ITS contamination. we decided to design ITS2 blocker to elimimate the amplification of soybean ITS amplification
+As our endosphere and seed ITS sequencing got high percentage of Glycine max ITS contamination. we decided to design ITS2 blocker to elimimate the amplification of soybean ITS amplification

 Principles [Lundberg](https://www.nature.com/articles/nmeth.2634#supplementary-information):
 Peptide nucleic acid (PNA) design.